Edith Elmer Wood: Activism in public housing

 The family was living in Puerto Rico in 1906 when their servant contracted tuberculosis.
 After realizing there were no care facilities on the island, Wood became interested in improving public health facilities for the poor.
 She may also have been prompted to take action after the death of one of her children due to contagious disease.
 Wood founded the Anti-Tuberculosis League of Puerto Rico in 1906 and served as its president for three years.
 Recognizing the need to improve housing conditions to control the spread of disease, she wrote a new housing code for San Juan.

 Her husband retired from the Navy in 1910 and the family returned to the United States.
-They eventually moved to Washington D.C. and from 1913 to 1915 Wood surveyed the district's alley dwellings, where by the turn of the nineteenth century most residents were African Americans.
+They eventually moved to Washington D.C. and from 1913 to 1915 Wood surveyed the district's alley dwellings, where most residents were African Americans by the turn of the nineteenth century.
 While the accepted wisdom of New York State's Tenement House Commission believed that irresponsible tenants and landlords created poor housing conditions, Wood felt the residents lacked other alternatives and that eviction was not the answer.
 Wood and her family moved to New York City so she could attend the New York School of Philanthropy; she went on to earn advanced degrees at Columbia University.
 Her Ph.D. dissertation, titled "The housing of the unskilled wage earner: America's next problem," argued that a national policy should be developed that provided low-cost public housing.
+Her dissertation was published by Macmillan in 1919.
 While a student at Columbia, Wood prepared an administrative study for the New York Bureau of Municipal Research and served as an advisor for the Women's Municipal League of Boston.